 Affigne, T. (2000) "Latino Politics in the United States: An Introduction".
 PS-Political Science and Politics.(33), 523–528.

 Affigne, T. (1997) "Black Voters and Urban Regime: The Case of Atlanta", in James Jennings, Ed.
 (Haymarket Series).
 Race and Politics: New Challenges and Responses for Black Activism.

 Affigne, T. (1990) "Environmental Crisis, Green Party Power: Chernobyl and the Swedish Greens," in Wolfgang Rüdig, Ed.
 Green Politics One.

-Affigne, T. "New Theoretical and Methodological Perspectives, for Research on Afro Latino Politics".
+Affigne, T. "Critical Perspectives on Afro-Latino Politics Research".
 50th Anniversary Meeting, National Conference of Black Political Scientists, Baton Rouge, Louisiana - "" March, 2019

 Affigne, T. “From the Rio Grande to the Susquehanna: Latino Emergence and the Enrichment of American Politics” .
 Keynote Lecture at the Bucknell University Center for the Study of Race, Ethnicity, and Gender, Lewisburg, PA - "" November, 2016

 Affigne, T. "Erasing Race: Racial Exclusion and Empowerment in Political Science".
 Pi Sigma Alpha Annual Lecture, at the University of California, Santa Barbara CA, - "" April, 2016

 Affigne, T. "Latino Politics, White Supremacy, and the New South".
 Keynote Lecture for the Conference on Reimagining the 'New South', Transforming Political Discourses, at Johnson C. Smith University, Charlotte, NC - "" April, 2015